turlvo/KuKuHarmony/README.md

 It must work based on '[Harmony API](https://github.com/maddox/harmony-api)'

 With KuKuHarmony based on 'Harmony API', you can turn on and turn off devices individually.
-Other device's commands are not supported not yet.
+The device's other commands are also support.
 - ex) volume up/down, channel up/down, FanSpeed, Menu and so on